Non-local resources for error correction in quantum LDPC codes: Introduction

-We present a scheme that provides a solution for implementing long-range gates in qLDPC codes, such as HGP codes.
+We present a scheme that provides a solution for implementing long-range multi-qubit gates in qLDPC codes.
 Recent advancements have demonstrated high-fidelity non-local many-body gates by coupling qubits to a common bosonic mode, which enables the preparation of non-local GHZ states and more general multi-qubit gates with the qubits in place \cite{jandura2023nonlocal}.
 This approach avoids the complexity associated with shuffling.
-As suggested in Ref.~\cite{jandura2023nonlocal}, we integrate these non-local gates into the DiVincenzo-Aliferis method for fault-tolerant stabilizer measurement \cite{aliferis_2007}.
-As proof of principle, we analyze first the $[[7,1,3]]$ Steane code and show that the scheme is fault-tolerant.
-The advantage is that we need only two rounds of non-local resources per stabilizer measurement: one non-local gates for encoding ancilla qubits into a GHZ state, and a second for decoding the ancilla qubits.
-We extend this technique to long-range HGP codes and present numerical results demonstrating high thresholds.
+As suggested in \cite{jandura2023nonlocal}, we can integrate these non-local gates into the DiVincenzo-Aliferis method for fault-tolerant stabilizer measurement \cite{aliferis_2007}.
+The advantage is that each stabilizer measurement requires only two or, at most, four rounds of non-local resources.
+The first set of non-local gates encodes the ancilla block into a GHZ state.
+The second set decodes all ancilla blocks, including the redundified ones, provided they are adjacent.
+Otherwise, if each ancilla block is decoded separately, the number of non-local resource rounds increases to four.
+We extend this technique to long-range HGP and LP codes and present numerical results demonstrating high thresholds.
 We propose a scheduling scheme for measuring stabilizers using a tri-layer architecture to enhance the circuit parallelizability.
 We also discuss some near term algorithms that are implementable using our scheme.